isomerpages/nlb-discovereads/_services/programmes/2-monsters-united.md

 <a name="introduction-to-hca">**Introduction to Hans Christian Andersen**</a> <br>
 Get to know the famous author better, as our librarian Sheena she recounts the life and works of Hans Christian Andersen.

-###**COMING SOON**
+#### **COMING SOON**

 <a name="the-emperors-new-clothes">**The Emperor's New Clothes**</a> <br>
-Join Teen Reading Ambassadors Hannah, Aveen, Jehvesh and James in this dramatized retelling of Andersen's classic tale, The Emperor's New Clothes.
+Join Teen Reading Ambassadors Hannah, Aveen, Jehvesh and James in this dramatized retelling of Andersen's classic tale, The Emperor's New Clothes. <br>
 _(Click on the image to watch the video.)_

-###**COMING SOON**
+#### **COMING SOON**

 <a name="fantasy-ereads">**Fantasy eReads**</a> <br>
 Want to read more from Andersen but don't know where to start?
-Check out this curated collection of English and Mother-Tongue fairytale titles to rediscover his magical worlds!
+Check out this curated collection of English and Mother-Tongue fairytale titles to rediscover his magical worlds! <br>
 _(Click on the image.)_

 <a href="/images/unsorted/monstersunited/Rooktober-eBooklist.pdf"><img src="/images/unsorted/monstersunited/HCA-Booklist-cover.png" alt="Fantasy eReads" style="width: 60%;" /></a>

 <a name="activity-packages">**Activity Packages**</a> <br>
-Take a deep dive into Andersen's famous stories through our activity packages containing fun lesson guides!
+Take a deep dive into Andersen's famous stories through our activity packages containing fun lesson guides! <br>
 _(Click on the images.)_

 | [![Preschool Package image](/images/diyresources/primary/Spacesuit-Up.jpg)](/images/diyresources/primary/Spacesuit-Up_Tinker-Truck.pdf) | [![Prischool Package image](/images/diyresources/primary/Dino.jpg)](/images/diyresources/primary/Build-a-Dino_Tinker-Truck.pdf) |

 <a name="steam-tinker-sheet">**STEAM Tinker Sheets**</a> <br>
-Discover the joy of Science, Technology, Engineering, Arts and Maths (S.T.E.A.M.) through these printable activities featuring Camy, our fantasy-loving monster!
+Discover the joy of Science, Technology, Engineering, Arts and Maths (S.T.E.A.M.) through these printable activities featuring Camy, our fantasy-loving monster! <br>
 _(Click on the images.)_

 | [![A Knight's Tale](/images/unsorted/monstersunited/a knights-tale-tinker-truck-img.JPG)](images/unsorted/monstersunited/a-knights-tale-tinker-sheet.pdf) | [![Fight like a Knight](/images/unsorted/monstersunited/fight-like-a-knight-tinker-truck-img.JPG)](/images/unsorted/monstersunited/fight-like-a-knight-tinker-sheet.pdf) | [![Find the Enchanted Path](/images/unsorted/monstersunited/find-the-enchanted-path-tinker-truck-img.JPG)](/images/unsorted/monstersunited/find-the-enchanted-path-tinker-sheet.pdf)

+_(Last updated on 23 March 2021)_